-Since then, I’ve hit on two brands that will give you that look, but each has drawbacks and benefits.
-My review:
+Since then, I’ve hit on some brands that will give you that look.
+They each have drawbacks and benefits.
+Here’s my review:

 This new eyeliner just came out at the end of 2016.
 It’s waterproof so it lasts longer – a huge plus.
 That makes it a no brainer for my upcoming wedding!
 But it’s not has handy as Zuzu.
 First, it comes in a paint pot with a brush that you pop out of the top, for one additional step.
 Second, I found the brush too chunky to get a nice cat eye, and resorted to using my old Tarte cosmetics brush to getting that fine line.
 (I might even consider going back to using scotch tape on my eyes and painting over that.)
 I hope in its next iteration they’ll refine the brush a bit.
 I have yet to try Jane Iredale’s liquid eyeliner, which is marketed as having staying power, but has mixed reviews on that account.
 I’ll check back in after I do that!